While there’s no substitute for seeing your doctor, here are things you can do at home to help your child feel better if they have chickenpox.

 Chickenpox is a viral infection that causes itching and flu-like symptoms.
-While the varicella vaccine is 90 percent effective in preventing chickenpox, the varicella-zoster virus that causes chickenpox doesn’t have a cure.
+While the varicella vaccine is

 If you do get chickenpox, treatment involves managing symptoms until your body fights off the infection.

 The disease most often affects children.
 Here are some kid-friendly remedies that can help you or your little one feel better until your immune system fends off the virus.

 Calamine lotion can help reduce itching.
 This lotion contains skin-soothing properties, including zinc oxide.

 Using a clean finger or cotton swab, dab or spread calamine lotion on itchy skin areas.
 Note that you shouldn’t use calamine lotion on or around chickenpox on your eyes.

 Chickenpox can also appear inside your mouth.
 This can be especially painful.

 Encouraging a child to suck on sugar-free popsicles can be a good way to soothe mouth sores.
 As a bonus, this allows your child to get more fluids and avoid dehydration.

 Oatmeal baths can be soothing and itch-relieving for chickenpox.
 Taking a bath won’t spread the chickenpox from one area of your skin to another.

 While you can purchase oatmeal bath products at most drugstores, you can also make your own oatmeal bath using the following steps: